Understand Group Identities

 Shifting mindsets, norms, behaviours and practices

-- Embracing inclusivity and allowing space for different workplace identities and ways of being.
+- Embracing inclusivity and space for different workplace identities and ways of being.

 This approach opens the door to new behaviours and social norms.
 It is led by Susie Ballentyne, an applied psychologist and Sandie Bakowski, an organisation psychologist.
 Both specialise in using social identity to help teams.

 To find out more about this exciting new approach, sign up below and we’ll send you our Guide to Identity Landscaping.
 Read it and see what questions emerge.
 Then book a no strings 30-minute call to tell us more about your needs and to talk about how we can help.
 We’re looking forward to talking more.